 - Whack It — Whack the clay with a rubber mallet to “get things moving.”
 A few good whacks can “jumpstart” conditioning — the more you whack it, the better it behaves, generally.

 - Use Clay Softener (Diluent) or Translucent Clay – Work some softener or translucent clay into it.
+Start with smaller amounts! you can always add more but it’s difficult to leech it back out.

 - Fimo MixQuick — Fimo MixQuick helps soften hard polymer clay.